naima-shk/Mobile-FlashCards-App/README.md

 ![](images/deck2.png)
 ![](images/deck3.png)

-use `Expo` to run the app on an IOS or android simulator.
+use `Expo-cli` to run the app on an IOS or android simulator.